Los Angeles Lakers: Buss family ownership

-Given the team's proximity to Hollywood, the Lakers fanbase includes numerous celebrities, many of whom can be seen at the Staples Center during home games.
-Jack Nicholson, for example, has held season tickets since the 1970s, and directors reportedly need to work their shooting schedules around Lakers home games.
+Mark Walter's acquisition of majority ownership

+In June 2025, ESPN reported that the Buss family had agreed to sell majority control to Los Angeles Dodgers majority owner, Mark Walter, at a $10 billion team valuation.
+As part of the deal, Walter reportedly agreed to allow Jeanie Buss to continue running the team for "a number of years".
+The Buss family will temporarily retain a 15% stake in the team, the minimum stake for a principal team owner under NBA rules.
+On October 30, 2025, the NBA Board of Governors had unanimously approved the sale.

+Fanbase and sponsors

+Jerry Buss started the trend of allowing sponsors to add their name to team's stadiums when he renamed the Forum the Great Western Forum in 1988.
 From 2002 and 2007 the team averaged just over 18,900 fans, which placed them in the top ten in the NBA in attendance.
+In 2008, the team sold out every home game, and in 2010, the Lakers had the most popular team merchandise among all NBA teams, and Bryant the most popular jersey.
+In 2009 major sponsors included Verizon Wireless, Toyota, Anheuser-Busch, American Express, and Carl's Jr., and the team's $113 average ticket price was the highest in the league.

+The Lakers have a jersey patch deal with Bibigo that started during the 2021–22 season.
+Alongside Bibigo, current major sponsors of the Lakers include American Express, Chevron, Nike, and MGM Resorts.
+The Lakers sold a total of 767,626 tickets for the 2024–25 season, ranking 12th in the league.

+Given the team's proximity to Hollywood, the Lakers fanbase includes numerous celebrities, many of whom can be seen at the Crypto.com Arena during home games.
+Jack Nicholson, for example, has held season tickets since the 1970s, and directors reportedly need to work their shooting schedules around Lakers' home games.
 Red Hot Chili Peppers' song "Magic Johnson", from their 1989 album Mother's Milk, is a tribute to the former point guard, and frontman Anthony Kiedis and bassist Michael "Flea" Balzary are frequently seen attending home games.
-In 2008, the team sold out every home game, and in 2010, the Lakers had the most popular team merchandise among all NBA teams, and Bryant the most popular jersey.

 Name, logo, and uniforms

 The Laker nickname came from the state of Minnesota being the Land of 10,000 Lakes.
 The team's colors are purple, gold and white.
 The Lakers logo consists of the team name, "Los Angeles Lakers" written in purple on top of a gold basketball.
 The team usually wears white jerseys for Sunday and holiday home games.